MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started.md

 ## R Memory Limits in Windows

-This chapter discusses several tools available in Windows versions of R to help you monitor and manage memory usage.
+There are several tools available in the Windows versions of R to help you monitor and manage memory usage.

 ### 64-bit R Memory Limits